Messina: Climate

-Messina has a subtropical Mediterranean climate with long, hot summers with low diurnal temperature variation with consistent dry weather.
+Messina has a subtropical Mediterranean climate with long, hot summers with low diurnal temperature variation and consistently dry weather.
 In winter, Messina is rather wet and mild.
 Diurnals remain low and remain averaging above 10 C lows even during winter.
 It is rather rainier than Reggio Calabria on the other side of the Messina Strait, a remarkable climatic difference for such a small distance.